 So a train of a similar type to the Madras Express would take 16 hours or so.
 (Modern direct fast trains from London take about 6 hours to get Scotland, meaning we are now over 2x faster than the Victorians.)
-But no passenger train of the Victorian era traveled so fast through the UK, my Victorian time or the real one.
+But no passenger trains of the Victorian Era traveled that quickly within the UK (in my steampunk Victorian time period or the real one).
 There would be stopovers and passenger pick ups.

 After all, this is my universe I get to make adjustments as I see fit.

 In my world werewolves in wolf form can move faster than horses at a run, giving them about a 10 mph, but they can only do so at night.